curtischong/kaggle-solutions-old/eval-metrics/Mean Rowwise Root Mean Squared Error.md

 - $y_{ij}$ and $\hat{y}_{ij}$ are the actual and predicted values for row i and column j.
 - n is the number of columns

+Use when you have multiple targets to predict
+- (which is why the submission is a matrix!)
 Pros:
+-  gives higher weight to larger errors (like RMSE)